sf-wdi-40/project-03/README.md

 * **Data Models** Include at least two data models with associations.
 * **Data Validation:** Your application should validate incoming data before entering it into the database.
 * **Error Handling:** Forms in your application should also validate data, handle incorrect inputs, and provide user feedback on the client side.
-* **Testing** Write specs for 25% of your controller functionality, as well as for any model methods.
+* **Testing** **Write specs for 25% of your controller functionality**, as well as for any model methods.
 * **Views:** Use **partials** to follow DRY (Don’t Repeat Yourself) development in your views.
 * **Home & About Pages:** Create a landing page (homepage) that clearly explains your app's value proposition and guides the user through the "get started" funnel.
 Create an about page that includes photos and brief bios of your team members.
 * **User Experience:** Ensure a pleasing and logical user experience.
-Use a framework like Bootstrap to enhance and ease your CSS styling.
+Use a framework like Bootstrap, Materialize, or similar to enhance and ease your CSS styling.
 * **Responsive Design:** Make sure your app looks great on a phone or tablet.
 * **Heroku:** Deploy your app to Heroku.
-Ensure no app secrets are exposed. *Do not commit secret keys to GitHub!*
+Ensure no app secrets are exposed. *Do not commit secret keys to GitHub!* Use a gem like Figaro or dotenv to keep your keys secret.

 ### Flexible Technical Requirements

-**Your app should have 3 out of the 5 following options:**
+**Your app should have 3 out of the 6 following options:**

 * **User Login** Make sure you have authentication *and* authorization.
 * **AJAX** Use AJAX to communicate with the server without reloading the page when appropriate.